 - - Nail Trim and Beak Trim (if necessary)

 - - For Lories, an additional Bacterial and Fungal Culture is required

 If this has not been done you can either do so before your bird comes to us, or you can pay an additional $200.00 for our vet to do so before your bird is placed along with the other birds.

 All birds that are severely feather plucked or thin will need additional testing.
 These tests must be performed within 48 hours upon arrival.

 Any birds requiring testing will be placed in our quarantine room until results come back (usually 24 hours later) or proof of the above test results from your Avian Vet having been performed within the prior year of placement in our Facility.

-We will ask you to subscribe to our blog (which is free) so that you can receive updates and news regarding the sanctuary.
+We will ask you to subscribe to our email list (which is free) so that you can receive updates and news regarding the sanctuary.